-Construction stormwater quality violations are corrected using Article 7-904.1 of the Land Use Code, Enforcement and Penalties, which is administered by the County Engineer and designees (e.g., Stormwater Quality staff).
+Construction stormwater quality violations are corrected using Article 7-904.I of the Land Use Code, Enforcement and Penalties, which is administered by the County Engineer and designees (e.g., Stormwater Quality staff).

-Boulder County Public Health's (BCPH) illegal discharge ordinance is generally intended to control pollution from other sources such as commercial and industrial activities.
-To establish clear division of labor, Boulder County Public Health generally does not use the illegal discharge ordinance for construction stormwater quality violations unless support is requested by the County Engineer or designees.
+Boulder County Public Health's (BCPH) is the regulating authority for the County's illegal discharge ordinance.
+The ordinance is generally intended to control pollution from other sources such as commercial and industrial activities or to regulate unpermitted construction sites.

-If enforceable conditions of approval (for erosion and sediment control) do not exist in the applicable SWQP, Grading Permit, Building Permit or CP&P approval, then the violation and all supporting evidence should be referred to BCPH.
-Stormwater Quality staff need to ensure the case file in Accela is fully up to date with all relevant documents and information at the time of referral.
-BCPH will work with the Enforcement Attorneys to determine whether the illegal discharge ordinance can be used.
+If enforceable conditions of approval (for erosion and sediment control) do not exist in the applicable SWQP, Grading Permit, Building Permit or CP&P approval, then the violation and all supporting evidence should be coordinated with Boulder County Public Health (BCPH).
+BCPH is the regulatory authority for the illicit discharge ordinance.
+BCPH will work with the Enforcement Attorneys to determine whether the illegal discharge ordinance can be used and will coordinate with Boulder County Public Works as necessary.
 BCPH intends to use the illegal discharge ordinance when it is deemed the most effective and applicable ordinance to enforce, or even to support another ordinance.